VNG

 VNG testing is used in two primary ways:

-1. Diagnostic Evaluation — Identifies vestibular or central abnormalities contributing to post-injury symptoms like dizziness or unsteadiness.
+1. Diagnostic Evaluation — Identifies vestibular or central neural abnormalities contributing to post-injury symptoms like dizziness or unsteadiness.

 Benefits of Video Nystagmography (VNG) Testing